Terry Randall: City

-Terry Randall first played for NSW City in 1976, scoring a try in City's 46-0 thrashing of NSW Country at the SCG.
+Terry Randall first played for NSW City in 1976, scoring a try in City's 46–0 thrashing of NSW Country at the SCG.
 He went on to represent City again in both 1977 and 1978.

 New South Wales

 Randall made his debut for New South Wales from the bench in a rare 10–11 loss to Queensland at the Sydney Sports Ground in 1972.
 He would go on to represent The Blues 13 times during his career, playing his last interstate game in NSW's 12–11 win over Qld at Lang Park in 1978.

 Australia

 Randall was selected for the Australian team on the 1973 Kangaroo tour, but a broken thumb suffered on tour restricted him to only five minor games and he did not play in a test.
 He first represented Australia during the 1975 World Cup, playing in the front row in Australia's 36–8 win over New Zealand at Lang Park, scoring a try on debut.
 He went on to play in 11 internationals for Australia during his career, the last coming in Australia's 13–12 win over Great Britain at the SCG during the 1977 World Cup.

-Randall was selected for the 1978 Kangaroo tour, but pulled out of the squad citing injury and exhaustion after Manly's arduous finals campaign in 1978 where the Sea Eagles played 6 matched in 24 days, including the drawn Grand Final against Cronulla-Sutherland and the replay played just three days later.
+Randall was selected for the 1978 Kangaroo tour, but pulled out of the squad citing injury and exhaustion after Manly's arduous finals campaign in 1978 where the Sea Eagles played 6 matches in 24 days, including the drawn Grand Final against Cronulla-Sutherland and the replay played just three days later.
 "I was having troubles all year with my noggin," he said.
 He later regretted his decision not to tour with the victorious 1978 Kangaroos.

-Ironically, Randall did not play in an actual test match during his international career.
-All of his full international games for the Australian side came during the 1975 and 1977 Rugby League World Cup's, though statistically (since 1995) World Cup games are counted as test matches.
+All of Randall's international games for the Australian side came during the 1975 and 1977 Rugby League World Cups.